hep-mirrors/sherpa/Manual/source/manual/parameters/approximate-ew-corrections.rst

   \frac{\alpha}{4\pi \sin^2\theta_W}\log^2\left(\frac{Q^2}{M^2_W}\right)\quad\text{and}\quad
   \frac{\alpha}{4\pi \sin^2\theta_W}\log\left(\frac{Q^2}{M^2_W}\right)\,.

-The one-loop EW Sudakov approximation, dubbed EWsud, has been developed for general processes in :cite:`Denner2000jv,Denner2001gw`.
+The one-loop EW Sudakov approximation, dubbed EWSud, has been developed for general processes in :cite:`Denner2000jv,Denner2001gw`.
 A corresponding automated implementation in the Sherpa framework, applicable to all common event generation modes of Sherpa, including multijet-merged calculations, has been presented in :cite:`Bothmann2020sxm` and :cite:`Bothmann2021led`.

-Another available approximation, dubbed EWvirt, was devised in :cite:`Kallweit2015dum`.
+Another available approximation, dubbed EWVirt, was devised in :cite:`Kallweit2015dum`.
 It comprises exact renormalised NLO EW virtual corrections and integrated approximate real-emission subtraction terms, thereby neglecting in particular hard real-emission contributions.
 However, both methods qualify for a rather straightforward inclusion of the dominant EW corrections in state-of-the-art matrix-element plus parton-shower simulations.

-In the following we will discuss how to enable the calculation of thew EWsud and EWvirt corrections, and what options are available to steer their evaluation, beginning with EWvirt.
+In the following we will discuss how to enable the calculation of thew EWSud and EWVirt corrections, and what options are available to steer their evaluation, beginning with EWVirt.

 .. contents::
    :local:

 .. _EWVirt:

-EWvirt
+EWVirt
 ======

-One option to enable EWvirt corrections is to use ``KFACTOR: EWvirt``.
+One option to enable EWVirt corrections is to use ``KFACTOR: EWVirt``.
 Note that this only works for LO calculations (both with and without the shower, including MEPSatLO).
 The EW virtual matrix element must be made available (for all process multiplicities) using a suitable :ref:`Loop_Generator`.
-The EWvirt correction will then be directly applied to the nominal event weight.
+The EWVirt correction will then be directly applied to the nominal event weight.

-The second option, which is only available for MEPSatNLO, applies the EWvirt correction (and optionally subleading LO corrections) to all QCD NLO multiplicities.
+The second option, which is only available for MEPSatNLO, applies the EWVirt correction (and optionally subleading LO corrections) to all QCD NLO multiplicities.
 For this to work, one must use the the following syntax: